fluse9/frontend-interview/README.md

   - Email is required and should be a valid email address.
   - Country is required.
 - Submit button display a summary of the form data below the form.
+  - No API call otherwise needs to be made for the submission

 Solution can be rendered on home page or any other page you wish.